hexchat/documentation/script_python.rst

 	This function allows you to register a callback to be called when the plugin is going to be unloaded.
 Parameters ``userdata`` and ``priority`` have their meanings explained above.

-This function returns a hook handler which may be used in the ``xchat.unhook()`` function.
-For
-	example:
+	:returns: New Hook Handler

 	.. code-block:: python